 His publications include over a dozen books, as well as numerous translations and original plays.
-His most recent books are Herakles Gone Mad: Rethinking Heroism in an Age of Endless War and (forthcoming in fall 2014) Killing from the Inside Out: Moral Injury and Just War.
+His most recent books are Herakles Gone Mad: Rethinking Heroism in an Age of Endless War and Killing from the Inside Out: Moral Injury and Just War.

 An introduction to the archaeology, myth, history, art, literature, and religion of ancient Ireland: 4000 BCE to 1200 CE, from the earliest megalithic monuments to the Norman conquest.
+Consideration will be given, then, to these distinct periods: Pre-Celtic (Neolithic and Bronze Ages--4000 BCE-700 BCE); Pre-Christian Celtic (Late Bronze & Iron Ages--700 BCE-400 CE); and Early Christian Celtic (Irish Golden Ages and Medieval--700-1200 CE).
 The emphasis throughout will be on the study of primary material, whether artifacts or documents.
 Readings will include: selections from the Mythological, Ulster, and Finn Cycles; The Voyage of St. Brendan; The History and Topography of Ireland by Giraldus Cambrensis; the writings of Patrick; and selections from early Irish hagiography.

 The moral legitimacy of war has been the focus of intense division and debate within Christianity from its emergence in the first century of the Common Era.
 Crucial for the ensuing centuries of warfare in the West, Christian theologians, philosophers, and eventually canon lawyers have been the source of the doctrine of just war in its first formulations and in its many versions since, down to the present day.
 This course will trace the roots and the path of that tradition in the West.